mrhockeymonkey/mrhockeymonkey.github.io/docs/Kerberos/Linux Setup.md

 ### SPNs
 you must register every hostname involved! i.e. if you use a cname that points to a real hostname BOTH much be set on the account.

+This is because tickets are request by A record in some implementations.

 ### Trace

 ```yaml